Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/standard.md

 !!! example "Installing JET packages"

-    !!! info "Missing packages"
+    !!! info "Available packages"
-        The JET installer will not install _every_ JET package.
+        Not every JET package is included in the installer.
-        These missing packages are still in the basic development phase and not ready for use.
+        These missing packages are often still in the basic development phase, or otherwise not ready for use.

         For a list of all packages that will be installed, see the [vs-jet requirements][vsjet-requirements].